Is Having a Job Low Key Kinda Cringe at This Point?

 Remember, I am actually cringe myself, and my job is to offer exceptional guidance and advice as we all navigate the hilariously sad roller coaster of our working world.

-The Fox and The Grapes and bring a few chuckles. ❤️
+This article is satire, meant to be a bit of The Fox and The Grapes and bring a few chuckles. ❤️